Scholarships for Cancer Survivors Give You the Fresh Start You Deserve

 - Use DoNotPay—Make your scholarship search a productive one with DoNotPay’s Apply for Scholarships product.
 Our app creates a personalized list of U.S. scholarships tailored to your student profile within five minutes—all you have to do is fill out a brief student questionnaire!

-Sign up for our services today and start browsing through all the relevant scholarships that you qualify for!
+today and start browsing through all the relevant scholarships that you qualify for!

 If you’re specifically looking for college scholarships, you should explore options beyond cancer-related ones.
 For example, many scholarship programs offer financial assistance to students with a history of a critical illness or medical condition—which includes cancer, diabetes, chronic anxiety, autism, hearing impairment, etc.